(12) Buried with him in baptism, wherein also ye are risen with him through the faith of the operation of God, who hath raised him from the dead.

 Even the conventional (i.e. non-Calvinistic) meaning of spiritual death, which merely states that man is separated from God because of sin, is just as problematic.
 The idea that sinners are cut off from communion or fellowship from God in such a way as to warrant the phrase “spiritual death” has no real basis in the Scriptures.
-Was Jeremiah spiritually dead when God separated him for service in his mother’s womb (Jeremiah 1:5)?
-How can God be said to strive with those who are spiritually dead (Genesis 6:3)?
-One of the most popular proof-text for the notion of spiritual death is Genesis 2:17.
+How can God be said to strive with those who are apparently spiritually dead in Genesis 6:3,5?
+One of the most popular proof-texts for the notion of spiritual death is Genesis 2:17.
 From this verse, it is inferred that since Adam didn’t immediately die a physical death then God must have had another type of death in mind—spiritual death.
 However, a careful study of the actual Genesis 2:17 proposition and the common figure of speech employed therein renders the spiritual death inference unnecessary; therefore it is invalid.
 (See: What about Spiritual Death?)

 The Bible (N.T.) uses the word spiritual (pneumatikos in the Greek) in four ways:

-- and to describe a type of non-human species such as wicked spirits (Eph 6:12).
+- and to describe a type of non-human species such as wicked spirits (Ephesians 6:12).

 Not even once does the bible use the word “spiritual” to refer to death of any sort.
 Furthermore, none of the entities in the four categories above are subject to death.
-To press the case further, if dead when used in Ephesians 2:1-6 and Colossians 2:13-20 refers to spiritual death and a spiritually dead person is primarily described as a person who is incapable of responding to the Gospel, then to be spiritually alive must primarily refer to a person who is capable of responding to the Gospel.
-What a myopic, confusing and inhibiting way of defining the term spiritual!
-Can you imagine importing this meaning into all those bible verses which refer to a person and contain the word spiritual!
 The other problem that I have with the Calvinist’s notion of being spiritually dead—other than the fact that is it not found at all in the scriptures—is that the natural man to whom it is said to apply, still has a spirit which is very much alive.
 How then can a man with a spirit that is alive be described as spiritually dead without causing confusion!
 Yes, the term spiritual can have more than meaning as we have seen above, but when the Calvinist conflates the conceptual notion of spiritual death with biblical notion of physical death, one wonders which meaning of the term spiritual (if any) is in view.
 On the other hand, the spiritual man of 1 Corinthians 2:15 is thus called not because he has a spirit, but because he, being born of the spirit of God, is able to discern things which pertain to the Spirit of God.
 Therefore, the word spiritual when used in the Scriptures to refer to a mind or person, is merely a synonym for someone who thinks in a godly manner.
 When the word spiritual is understood in this way, it becomes clear that the opposite of a spiritual man is not a spiritually dead man but rather, a carnally minded or natural man.

 Furthermore, if the word dead in Ephesians 2:1-6 and Colossians 2:13-20 means spiritual death then this means that the Author is using dead in a figurative sense.
-That means that in order to avoid committing the logical fallacy of equivocation, the Author would also have to use the word “quickened” in a non-literal fashion as well.
+Therefore in order to avoid committing the logical fallacy of equivocation, the Author would also have to use the word “quickened” (i.e. raised from the dead) in a non-literal fashion as well.
 Since the Calvinist maintains that the only “remedy” for being “dead in sins” is to be sovereignly regenerated, this would then force us to embrace the heresy that Ephesians 2:6 is also speaking of Christ needing to be sovereignly regenerated.
 After all, it is said in these verses that believers and Christ are quickened “together.”

-So w see that neither dead nor quickened can be taken figuratively without leading to a heretical consequence.
+So we see that neither dead nor quickened can be taken figuratively without leading to a heretical consequence.

 Therefore, whatever the term dead in the phrase “dead in sins” means, it must have something to do with the state that Christ was in before He rose from the dead.
 We know that Christ died physically, meaning, his body died while His soul went to Sheol—which the KJV interprets as Hell (Psalm 16:10, Acts 2:27).
-This must mean that we too are physically dead but unlike Christ, our death is due the indwelling sin in our bodies and the “uncircumcision of our flesh.”
+This must mean that we too are physically dead, but unlike Christ, our death is due the indwelling sin in our bodies and the “uncircumcision of our flesh.”
 That we are already “dead in sins” speaks to the inevitability of the death that we face.
-In the same way that believers are already “raised from the dead and seated in heavenly places” with Christ (Ephesians 2:6); the unbeliever, because of the “ministration of death” that has been pronounced upon him by the Law (2 Corinthians 3:5-12), cannot hazard being anything else but dead.
+In the same way that believers are already “raised from the dead and seated in heavenly places” with Christ (Ephesians 2:6); the unbeliever, because of the “ministration of death” which has been pronounced upon him by the Law (2 Corinthians 3:5-12), cannot hazard being anything else but dead.
 This is why Paul speaks of the unbeliever as already being “dead in trespasses” even though the unsaved person reading Colossians 2:13 is still alive in the flesh.
-Thus the Law has made us dead men walking; or so we were until we obeyed the gospel and through the “faith of the operation of God” were made alive in Christ.
-This is why Paul says:
+Thus the Law has made us dead men walking; or so we were until we obeyed the gospel and through the “faith of the operation of God” were made alive in Christ (Colossians 2:12).